reediculous456/WebpackTemplate/README.md

 1. Clone or download the repo
 1. Open a terminal and `cd` to this folder
     * For MacOS, open Terminal
-    * For Windows, open the NodeJS Application
+    * For Windows, open Powershell or Command Prompt
 1. Run the command `npm install`

 ## Usage